If you’re wondering, What is upselling? you may be new to marketing your business.

 That, my friend, is the power of upselling and cross-selling.

-Why is upselling important?
+Why is upselling important to sales?

 Upselling is crucial because it enhances your customer’s experience.
 It’s not something that entrepreneurs and businesses do selfishly.
 It’s not about encouraging customers to purchase more to increase revenue.
 (Although it’s a nice benefit…)